tomaszkubacki/kafka_connect_demo/README.md

 {"id":"id", "message": "example"}
 ```

-5. check is data is stored in sql database *my_logz* in table messages
+5. check is data is stored in sql database *my_logz* in table messages using any db browser

 ## Helper commands